This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 hummus on a platter with veggies and crackers

-Substitutions For Healthy Hummus with Zucchini
+Substitutions For Healthy Zucchini with Hummus

 Here are the substitutions and additions you can make with this recipe.
 Remember when you do make substitutions or addition that it will change the nutritional values of the recipe from what you see in the recipe card below.